 In our society, we often train men from the time that they are boys not to show emotion or vulnerability.
 But in a men’s rehab center, men find it easier to open up precisely because there are no women around.
 This kind of openness leads to discussions about substance abuse that can result in real change.
 One of the primary ways that people battling addiction avoid relapse after rehabilitation is peer support and group work, so the time you spend in men’s rehab will prove extremely important later in your recovery.

-In our men’s rehab program in GA, we design individual courses of treatment for every man who enters our program.
+In our men’s rehab program, we design individual courses of treatment for every man who enters our program.
 If you or someone you care about is ready to take the next step in freeing themselves from the cycle of drug and alcohol abuse, men’s rehab at the Georgia Addiction Treatment Center might be right for you.

 The Importance of a Men’s Rehab Center